✥ ✥ ✥

 Having a velocity “standard” in hand, the team can derive their velocity as a basis for prediction and improvement.
 See Running Average Velocity and Aggregate Velocity for common ways to apply velocity in the Scrum framework.

-Poker-planning is a modern implementation of the Delphi technique that has proven to be an excellent approach to generate estimation points.
+Poker-planning, as conceived by Grenning and further elaborated and popularized by Cohn (), is a modern implementation of the Delphi technique that has proven to be an excellent approach to generate Estimation Points.
 Poker-planning is based on a nonlinear scale (approximately the Fibonacci numbers) that helps break down linear thinking.
 The main idea behind the use of the Fibonacci series is that the distance between allowable estimates increases as the estimates increase, reflecting the increasing uncertainty with increasingly high estimates.
-To help weaken any faith that might remain in the precision of large estimates, the scale rounds down larger Fibonacci (e.g., 21 becomes 20, because 21 has too many significant digits, etc.).
+To help weaken any faith that might remain in the precision of large estimates, the scale rounds down larger Fibonacci numbers (e.g., 21 becomes 20, because 21 has too many significant digits, etc.).

 Some teams give a pessimistic and optimistic estimate for each item to caveat their forecasts.
 It is common Scrum practice to instead give a single consensus estimate for each item, and then separately to derive confidence ranges empirically from historic data.
 This makes estimation go faster and provides a solid foundation for believing that the confidence range is something other than an arbitrary attempt to avoid blame.
 See Release Range.

 A common practice in Scrum is to call Estimation Points “Gummi Bears.”
-Ron Jeffries first mentions this name in 1999 and later attributes it to an XP project led by Joseph Pelrine.
+Ron Jeffries first mentions this name in 1999, and other references attribute it to an XP project led by Joseph Pelrine.

-A survey jointly sponsored by CA Software and the Software Engineering Institute (SEI) at Carnegie Mellon University, of 50,000 agile teams , has found that for the 90% of the respondents, using Estimation Points is better than a hybrid approach that still uses hours for Sprint Backlog Items, which in turn is better than the “no estimates” technique, which in turn is better than estimating in hours.
+A survey jointly sponsored by CA Software and the Software Engineering Institute (SEI) at Carnegie Mellon University, of 50,000 agile teams (at ProjectManagement.com , pp. 74-79), has found that for the 90 percent of the respondents, using Estimation Points is better than a hybrid approach that still uses hours for Sprint Backlog Items, which in turn is better than the “no estimates” technique, which in turn is better than estimating in hours.

 The team can also use Estimation Points to estimate Sprint Backlog Items on the Sprint Backlog.
 If the Sprint Backlog and Product Backlog use the same units for estimation, then the team can audit whether estimates for a given PBI are too optimistic or pessimistic by summing the estimates of the SBIs that the team must complete to bring the corresponding PBI to Done.
 Teams often find that original PBI estimates are optimistic because the process of design (of turning PBIs into SBIs) uncovers emergent work.

-Estimation points are just a technique.
+Estimation Points are just a technique.
 A team can regularly improve its use of this technique to avoid common pitfalls.
 The most important problematic pitfall is to not involve all the developers; the second most problematic pitfall is to allow undue influence from anyone else.
-There are more refined improvements to the technique that nonetheless can make a lot of difference; see .
+There are more refined improvements to the technique that nonetheless can make a lot of difference; see , pp. 74-79.
 The key points to remember here are that the pace of the schedule should be set by those carrying out the implementation work, and that people are very bad at reckoning estimates in absolute time units.

 Bourree Lam.
 “The Wasted Workday.“ In The Atlantic, 4 December 2014, https://www.theatlantic.com/business/archive/2014/12/the-wasted-workday/383380/ (accessed 2 November 2017).